davesnowdon/naoutil/README.md

 * ip_address: The IP address corresponding to the hostname (string).
 * naoqi_port: The port used by NaoQi (int).
 * local: If NaoQi run on the same machine that us or not (boolean).
+* favorite: If the environment variable FAVORITE_NAO correspond to this robot (boolean).